Azitoth/.github/profile/README.md

 ## What is Azitoth?

 [Azitoth](https://azitoth.com) is a Minecraft server.
-It is loving owned and operated by the Azitoth core members.
-This organization houses various repositories that we use to administer our server to our audience!
+It is lovingly owned and operated by the Azitoth Core members.
+This organization houses various repositories that we use to administer our server to our community!

 ## What makes Azitoth different?

 We set out to make a Minecraft server that isn't quite like the rest.
-Since a lot of the core members have a background in software engineering, we decided to use our skills to create something we thought could truly special.
+Since a lot of the Core members have a background in software engineering, we decided to use our skills to create something we thought could be truly special.
 Come take a look for yourself!

 <br/>
 <br/>